kwpid/FluxoLanguage/replit.md

 - Implemented occurrence highlighting to show all instances of selected text
 - Added format-on-type and format-on-paste capabilities for automatic code formatting
 - Implemented workspace-wide variable tracking and suggestions across all files
-- Variables and functions defined in any file appear as auto-completion suggestions
+- **Instant local autocomplete**: Variables and functions defined in the current file appear immediately as you type
+- **Cross-file suggestions**: Variables and functions from other workspace files are also suggested

+**Output Panel Improvements:**
+- **Source tracking**: Every output message now includes the file path that generated it
+- **Click-to-source**: Click any output message to instantly jump to the file that produced it
+- Output messages show the originating filename for easy debugging
+- Hover tooltips indicate which file and line number generated each message

 **Extensions System:**
 - Created Extensions UI with Sheet component featuring Installed and Browse tabs